Epic vs Motley Fool One: Is 28x the Price Worth It?

 Fool One’s Limitations

-• $13,999/year is a premium price — Even for high-net-worth investors
+• $13,999/year is a lifestyle price — even for high-net-worth investors

-• Credit-swap refund policy — You lose $10,000 if you cancel
+• Credit-swap refund policy — you lose $10,000 if you cancel

 Head-to-Head: What Actually Matters